godotengine/godot-docs/tutorials/inputs/controllers_gamepads_joysticks.rst

 with your PC if you are using the controller in wireless mode.

-If buttons are incorrectly mapped, this may be due to an erroneous mapping from the `SDL game controller database <https://github.com/gabomdq/SDL_GameControllerDB>`__.
+If buttons are incorrectly mapped, this may be due to an erroneous mapping from the SDL game controller database used by Godot or the `Godot game controller database <https://github.com/godotengine/godot/blob/master/core/input/godotcontrollerdb.txt>`__.
-You can contribute an updated mapping to be included in the next Godot version by opening a pull request on the linked repository.
+In this case, you will need to create a custom mapping for your controller.

 There are many ways to create mappings.
 One option is to use the mapping wizard in the `official Joypads demo <https://godotengine.org/asset-library/asset/2785>`__.